Global minimum tax and Hong Kong minimum top-up tax for multinational enterprise groups

 Filing of top-up tax notification

 Each Hong Kong constituent entity of an in-scope MNE group is required to file an annual notification (top-up tax notification) relating to its obligations of filing top-up tax return in a prescribed form and manner.
 The top-up tax notification is required for notifying the IRD that an MNE group has come within the scope of the global minimum tax and HKMTT, as well as identifying the entity and jurisdiction from which Hong Kong will receive the GIR and the local entities for which the obligation to file the top-up tax return will be lifted when certain conditions are met.
 A top-up tax notification is required to be filed within six months after the last day of the reporting fiscal year.
-Similar to the arrangement provided in the filing of top-up tax return, an in-scope MNE group is allowed to appoint one designated local entity to file a top-up tax notification so as to relieve other Hong Kong constituent entities from the filing obligation.
+Similar to the arrangement provided in the filing of top-up tax return, Hong Kong constituent entities of an in-scope MNE group are allowed to appoint one designated local entity to file a top-up tax notification so as to relieve other Hong Kong constituent entities from the filing obligation.

 Assessment and demand for top-up tax